 In the film, Hugh Dancy plays a young man with autism who falls in love with a “neurotypical” woman.
 What follows is a series of misunderstandings, from typical to relationships issues to problems understanding Adam’s symptoms of autism.

-“Adam is about life, not his disability,” Jonathan Kaufman, the founder of the Manhattan-based consulting agency DisabilityWorks Inc., who worked as a technical adviser on the film, told The New York Times for an Aug.
+“Adam is about life, not his disability,” Jonathan Kaufman, the founder of the Manhattan-based consulting agency Disability Works Inc., who worked as a technical adviser on the film, told The New York Times during an Aug.
 3, 2009 article.
-“It uses his Asperger’s as the lens that colors his life, not the central focal point.
+“It uses his Asperger’s (a high-functioning form of autism) as the lens that colors his life, not the central focal point.
 It’s about relationships, love, family.
 The illness is not separate from the person.”

 Kaufmann also served as an adviser on an HBO film debuted in 2010 starring Claire Danes, who plays a woman with high-functioning autism who became a professor at Colorado State University and a pioneering designer of humane livestock facilities.

 “The portrayal of someone who is enthusiastic about science rather than dismissed as geeky was very genuine,” said Fran Bagenal, a professor of astrophysical and planetary sciences at the University of Colorado.
-Raymond F. Gesteland, a professor of human genetics at the University of Utah, praised the film, saying, “Adam will help the rest of the world look at Asperger’s with a new realistic light.”
+Raymond F. Gesteland, a professor of human genetics at the University of Utah, praised the film, saying, “Adam will help the rest of the world look at autism with a new realistic light.”

-Another movie that made its debut at the Sundance festival, an animated feature called “Mary and Max,” also highlights the idiosyncrasies of a person dealing with Asperger’s Syndrome.
-The film focuses on the pen-pal relationship between a 44-year-old New Yorker, who has Asperger’s and lives on chocolate hot dogs, and a lonely 8-year-old Australian girl.
+Another movie that made its debut at the Sundance festival, an animated feature called Mary and Max, also highlights the idiosyncrasies of a person dealing with autism spectrum disorder.
+The film focuses on the pen-pal relationship between an autistic 44-year-old New Yorker, who lives on chocolate hot dogs and a lonely 8-year-old Australian girl.